intrepidbird/blaze/wiki/onepiece/montyHS.md

-**Montgomery High School - An Overview of its Community**
+# Montgomery High School - An Overview of its Community

-- Montgomery High School in Montgomery, New Jersey, is well-regarded for its strong academic programs, vibrant extracurricular activities, and robust athletic offerings, fostering a balanced and supportive community for students.
+Montgomery High School in Montgomery, New Jersey, is well-regarded for its strong academic programs, vibrant extracurricular activities, and robust athletic offerings, fostering a balanced and supportive community for students.
+It is even better than the anime One Piece.

 **Academics:**